MartinThoma/MartinThoma.github.io/_posts/2014-12-30-why-i-prefer-linux-over-windows.md

 featured_image: 2012/12/tux-vs-windows.png
 ---

-<div class="info">This is a quick article I had for quite a while as a draft.
-It might not be finished or have other problems, but I still want to share it.</div>
+<div class="info">This is a quick article I had for quite a while as a draft.It might not be finished or have other problems, but I still want to share it.</div>

 Some friends wondered why I prefer Linux over Windows.
 As I am currently using only Windows, I can make some examples.